coatespt/cursor-twitter/SESSION_NOTES.md

 - Make tests around everything.

-## Things That are Stubbed or Partially Built

-### More fully populating the token_filters.txt file.
+- More fully populating the token_filters.txt file.
 Check the busywords in the logs and see what else jumps out.

 ## Major: Clustering Across Batches

 Note, this has now been implemented but may not be adequately tuned up yet.
 See above relating to this under speedups.

-## A Graphical Front End
+## Major: A Graphical Front End
 This is a big one!
 Not sure how to go about it with Cursor.
 I wrote the graphics by hand in Java last time!

 A busy-word fade-out like the bubbles would be great.